inforkgodara/automate-whatsapp-messages-python-script/README.md

-# Automated Whatsapp Messages Python Script
+# Automate Whatsapp Messages Python Script

 This is a simple script that sends multiple WhatsApp messages using python script.
 This is used for educational purposes only.
 Please don't ruin anyone's phone by sending multiple messages.